 Lab Exercises - Lab exercises are intended as a laboratory event to reinforce a specific cybersecurity concept or concepts, normally as part of a specific cybersecurity course.
 Would normally include one to three virtual machines with software to complete the exercise, along with a scenario description, detailed instructions for participants, separate instructions for course instructors administering the exercise, as well as a grading rubric.

 We have a wide variety of content for instructors to take advantage of.
 If you're interested in seeing everything the Repository has to offer, please take a look at our Course Catalog.
+We also recommend seeing our additional documentation on Courseware Mapping and Descriptions on our Resources page.

 Have a Question?
 Contact Support¶